iammodev/YAKC/README.md

 1. Start the application: `npm start`
 2. The application will launch and display a system tray icon.
-3. Start casting your keyboard keys as pop-up text on your screen.
+3. Upon pressing on any key, a popup will appear.

 ## Build